lampidis/UAVChase/README.md

 This is a proof of consept for "2022 IEEE Autonomous Unmanned Aerial Vehicles (UAV) Competition"

 We got short on time and our work is not complete.
 We managed to test each part seperately and it worked pretty well, but when we tried to combine each part, we couldn't make it work.
+So, we want to show your our unfinished work and our approach to this problem.

 # UAVChase Initialize project